cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

 173993 Lovelace
 ```

-With that, you can now recalculate the change that needs to go to `payment.addr`, do that with a simple operation: `Change = originalBalance - amountSent - Fee`
+With this, recalculate the change that needs to go to `payment.addr` with a simple operation: `Change = originalBalance - amountSent - Fee`:

 ```shell
 echo $((9994790937 - 1000000000 - 173993))
 8994616944
 ```
-Re-run `transaction build-raw`, include the fee and adjust the change (the second tx-out).
-This transaction body will be now complete, and by convention it is saved into `tx.raw` file:
+Re-run `transaction build-raw`, include the fee, and adjust the change (the second tx-out).
+This completes the transaction body, and conventionally, it is saved into the `tx.raw` file.

 ```shell
 cardano-cli babbage transaction build-raw \